1a&b. Smith's Face V2 (a) / V4/5 (b) ... FA: Richard Smith, 1967 (one-armed)

 Use one arm for this description.
 This is the classic of the one-arm problems, mostly because of the ridiculous and famous photos of Pat manteling out the topout using his right hand.
 Reach high to a small RH crimp, pull on and thrutch to an good incut on the left side of the high rail which you will need to mantel out.
 I have no idea how to grade one-arm problems, hence the question mark for the grade.

 Use two arms.
 Start low with your LH on a good sidepull and RH in the slot (a) or begin awkwardly from a sds matched on the lowest obvious jug (b).
 From the LH sidepull and RH slot, make a long reach up and right to the starting crimp on #6 and head for the top.
-The best finish being straight up from the horizontal rail via a long reach.
+Most exit left at the top of the arête, but the best finish is straight up from the horizontal rail via a long reach to the very top of the block.

 Use two arms.
 Begin from a sds on the far right with two LH fingers squeezed into a two-finger hole.
-Bump up to and establish your RH on the best part of the sloping rail, then reach way left to an undercling next to the slot.
-Throw your right heel onto the sloping rail and do a huge crossover to the RH starting crimp for #7 before heading for the top.
+Bump up to and establish your RH on the best part of the sloping rail, then reach way left to an undercling next to the slot on #7.
+Throw your right heel onto the sloping rail and do a huge crossover to the RH starting crimp for #6 before heading for the top.
 Again, the best finish is to head straight up from the high horizontal rail via a long reach.
 Tricky with really cool moves.

 9. Rising Traverse VB ...
 FA: Unknown